Regular Expressions

 // → null

-Note how the e in the first example is necessary to match, but is not part of the matched string.
+The e in the first example is necessary to match, but is not part of the matched string.
 The (?! ) notation expresses a negative look-ahead.
-This only matches if the pattern in the parentheses doesn’t match, causing the second example to only match “a” characters that don’t have a space after them.
+This matches only if the pattern in the parentheses doesn’t match, causing the second example to match only a characters that don’t have a space after them.

 Choice patterns